fnordian/sipgate-webrtc/README.md

 sipgate webrtc
 ==============

-Small demo show the capabilities of sipgate's rest-api, oauth2 and webrtc
+Small demo to show the capabilities of sipgate's rest-api, oauth2 and webrtc

 Getting started
 ===============